Piraeus Bank: History

 As of June 2019, the Hellenic Financial Stability Fund held 26% of outstanding common shares, while the remaining 74% was held by the private sector (legal entities and individuals).

 HFSF had the option to €2 billion of perpetual bonds into Piraeus Bank shares in December 2022.
 As of November 2020, the total market capitalization of the bank was less than €500 million.
 The conversion was triggered in November 2020, giving HFSF a further 35% share of the bank, worth less than 200 million euro, a paper loss of over 1.5 billion euro.

-In November 2020, the bank was nationalised.
+In March 2024, the Hellenic Financial Stability Fund sold its entire 27 percent stake in Piraeus Bank, thus fully privatising the bank and raising 1.35 billion euros.
+In March 2025, Piraeus Bank bought Greek insurance company Ethniki Insurance for €600 million, the acquisition was finalized in November 2025.

+Head Office

+The head office of Piraeus Bank in Athens was originally erected in the 1930s for the Pension Fund of the Greek Army (Μετοχικό Ταμείο Στρατού), which still owns it and leases it to the bank.